2012 Daytona 500: Race

+Jet dryer incident

 Stremme's engine failed on lap 157 and his car spun in front of a small pack of traffic after his car dropped oil on the track, causing the seventh caution.
 The leaders, which included Kenseth, made pit stops and some for two tires.
 Under caution, teams employed varying strategies as rain was approaching the circuit.
-Montoya reported to his team that he felt a vibration on his car after leaving pit road; he returned to his pit box on lap 159 where his pit crew checked underneath his car for the vibration which they could not find.
+Juan Pablo Montoya reported to his team that he felt a vibration on his car after leaving pit road; he returned to his pit box on lap 159 where his pit crew checked underneath his car for the vibration which they could not find.
 He then drove at racing speed after rejoining the track at turn two to catch up with the pace car when a rear trailing arm on his car broke at turn three where two jet dryers were clearing debris.
 He lost control, skidded up the banking and collided with a trailer-mounted jet engine filled with 200 USgal of jet kerosene, destroying it and rupturing the fuel tank, which started leaking fuel onto the track.
 Montoya drifted down the track onto the infield grass.
 Almost a minute later, something caused the jet fuel to ignite, creating a wall of fire across the track.
 The conflagration caused a red flag to be shown.

 Over the course of two hours and five minutes, NASCAR officials extinguished the fire and cleaned and repatched the track.
 Montoya climbed out of his car on his own, but the driver of the safety truck, 52-year-old Duane Barnes, had to be assisted down the banking.
 Montoya and Barnes were taken to the nearby Halifax Medical Center for examination.
 The jet dryer and the truck it was attached to was removed from the track by two forklifts.
 Light rain hit at the track and later broke up.
 Keselowski gained a large amount of attention during the red flag when he used an iPhone to photograph the accident scene and post it to Twitter.
 Dave Blaney, Landon Cassill, Tony Raines and Gilliland were the leaders prior to the red flag, having not made pit stops under caution.
 Edwards and Kyle Busch removed tear-offs from their windshields and were required to go to the back of the field.